SP1

 You can run the above script in the script directory with RUST_LOG=info cargo run --release.
 Note that running the above script will generate a proof locally.

-WARNING: Local proving often is much slower than the prover network and for certain proof types (e.g. PLONK) requires a significant amount of RAM and will likely not work on a laptop.
+WARNING: Local proving often is much slower than the prover network and for certain proof types (e.g. Groth16, PLONK) require a significant amount of RAM.
+You might only be able to generate proofs for small inputs locally.

 We recommend using the prover network to generate proofs.
 Read more about the recommended workflow for developing with SP1.